mattdennewitz/baseball-pagerank/README.md

 are weighted to `0.5`, and this value is configurable at ranking runtime.

 Ideally, new weights will be added as the project matures.

+### URL pattern blacklist

+A small regex-based URL pattern blacklist is used to reduce noise like player card links, tweets, promotional Amazon links, FanDuel/DraftKings, and known dead sites.
+New filters can be added in `bbpr.patterns.TERMS`.